 I'm trying.

-But if you if you finish, if you would not mind letting me have a follow-up, that would be fine.
+If you finish, if you would not mind letting me have a follow-up, that would be fine.

 ICE officials are not welcomed in their place of worship, and personal information is shared on the internet.

-When I was hosted by the Correspondence Association, of which almost all of you are members of, you brought a comedian up to attack my appearance and call me a traitor to my own gender.
+When I was hosted by the Correspondents Association, of which almost all of you are members of, you brought a comedian up to attack my appearance and call me a traitor to my own gender.

-The media continues to ratchet up the verbal assault against the president and everyone in this administration, and certainly we have a role to play, but the media has a role to play for the discourse in this country as well.
+And certainly we have a role to play, but the media has a role to play for the discourse in this country as well.

-And sir, if you don't mind if I hold on, if I may follow up, if I may follow up, Excuse me, you did not say in the course of those.
+And, sir, if you don't mind if I hold on, if I may follow up, if I may follow up, excuse me.

 Oh, forget, I don't want to hear from these people anymore.

-There's such a bunch of big crybabies that you just it gets so old.
+There's such a bunch of big crybabies that you just, it gets so old.

-You know, I said this last night, and I'm very serious about it, and um this I'm not being flippant, and I know that people, I know they don't like when they go to rallies and hearing uh CNN sucks.
+And I'm not being flippant, and I know that people, I know they don't like when they go to rallies and hearing CNN sucks.

 The first thing that shocked me is that I wasn't just known to a few people.